-Deemed Exports refer to supplies of goods manufactured in India that are treated as exports for tax purposes, even though they remain within the country.
+Deemed Exports under GST refer to supplies of goods manufactured in India that are treated as exports for tax purposes, even though they remain within the country.
 This means they enjoy benefits similar to actual exports, despite not crossing any geographical boundaries.
 The Central Government, under Section 147 of the CGST/SGST Act, 2017, has the power to notify specific categories of goods as Deemed Exports.

 The government incentivizes deemed exports to promote certain sectors and boost domestic manufacturing.
-This includes encouraging supplies to specified categories like:
+This includes encouraging supplies to specified categories, like:

 Units in Special Economic Zones (SEZs): To incentivize manufacturing and export-oriented activities within SEZs.